BBBase-EHeresy/PPPub/docs/forces_of_good/halls_of_thranduil.md

 ## ARMY BONUS

 "The Elves of Mirkwood are not like their kin.
-They are less wise, and more dangerous" — Mirkwood Rangers from this force do not count towards the army’s Bow Limit.
+They are less wise, and more dangerous" — Mirkwood Rangers from this force do not count towards the army's Bow Limit.
 Additionally, whilst they are within 3" of Thranduil, all Palace Guard Captains, Mirkwood Elf Captains, Palace Guard, Mirkwood Cavalry and Mirkwood Elves will also gain +1 to their To Wound rolls when making Strikes.

 ## HEROES OF THE HALLS OF THRANDUIL